-Tent: (R) A lightweight 3-season two-person tent is recommended.
-It should be able to withstand short, but intense rain storms.
+Tent: (R) A lightweight 4-season two-person tent is recommended.
+It should be able to withstand multi-day, continuous rain.
 Single-wall models are lighter, but suffer from more condensation than heavier double wall models.
 Generally, your shelter should weigh no more than 3 lbs. per person.

-• Weight: 3.5 - 5.5lbs / 1.6 - 2.5 kg
+Weight: 3.5 - 5.5lbs / 1.6 - 2.5 kg